 12. Staff members posting

-Some members of the Community are O2 staff but post in an exclusively personal capacity.
-If you are an O2 staff member, you will need to include the following statement in your signature: “I work for O2 but my comments and opinions posted here are solely my own and do not reflect those of Telefonica.”
+Some members of the Community are Virgin Media or O2 staff but post in an exclusively personal capacity.
+If you are a Virgin Media or O2 staff member, you will need to include the following statement in your signature: “I work for O2/Virgin Media but my comments and opinions posted here are solely my own and do not reflect those of Virgin Media O2.”
 If you need help with this, send a private message to the the community team.